Conferences & Events

 Wednesday, November 28, 2012

-This compilation of Next Generation Learning Challenges (NGLC) grantee profiles illustrates the innovative approaches of 9 new postsecondary degree program designs awarded grants under NGLC's third wave of funding, which focused on "Breakthrough Models for College Completion."
+This compilation of Next Generation Learning Challenges (NGLC) grantee profiles illustrates the innovative approaches of the postsecondary degree program designs awarded grants under NGLC's third wave of funding, which focused on "Breakthrough Models for College Completion."
 It provides practical details particularly of interest to those designing and planning new innovative degree programs.
-The profiles were updated in October 2013 to reflect changes in their design arising out of their planning year.
+The profiles were updated in October 2013 and again in May 2015 to reflect changes in their design arising out of their planning year.

 Next Generation Learning Challenges accelerates educational innovation through applied technology to dramatically improve college readiness and completion in the United States.
 To learn more about NGLC and the grantees it supports, visit nextgenlearning.org.